Esai-Keshav/fall-detection-system/README.md

    python main.py
    ```

-2. Press 't' to exit the application.
+2. Press `t` to exit the application.

 ## Configuration